 Is brass out?

-I’m declaring it won’t go out this time like it did in the 80s, I am moving it into the timeless category for hardware and lighting.
+When it does stop trending, like it did in the 80s, I am moving it into the timeless category for hardware and lighting.
 It’s definitely required to warm up all bathrooms that will be installed next with too much black.
 I remember, when not so long ago, I couldn’t talk anyone into brass lighting or hardware.
 WOW, how things have changed!
 More on that below…

 In all honesty, this post on how to mix metals long overdue.

 Because gone are the days when it was a simple case of matching all your metal finishes.
 In fact, if you simply choose the builder grade brushed nickel everything, the look is sure to be disappointingly dull.

 Okay, so before we go any further, notice how I mixed metals in my master ensuite (above).
 I installed chrome faucets, repeated them again in the towel rod and knobs (which were a combination of glass and chrome).
 And for the gold/brass, it is repeated in the lighting, mirror and accessories.

 Let’s start with brushed nickel, which is a preference that is more often being checked off lately in our kitchen and new build eDesign packages: